srohde/srohde.github.io/source/_posts/2013-06-11-location-based-services-with-mongodb.markdown

 ### Query Locations

-After we have inserted some test locations let's try to make a geo-spatial query.
-In my case I wanted to find locations close to me so let's pretend we are at the Ferry Building in San Francisco.
+After we have inserted some test locations let's try to make a geospatial query.
+In my case I wanted to find locations close to the current location so let's pretend we are at the Ferry Building in San Francisco.

     > db.runCommand({geoNear: "locations", near: [-122.3937, 37.7955], num: 10, spherical:true})

 The result is ordered by distance and the Ferry Building should be on top with a `dis` of 0.
-To have the distance in a human readable unit you can use the [distanceMultiplier attribute](http://docs.mongodb.org/manual/tutorial/calculate-distances-using-spherical-geometry-with-2d-geospatial-indexes/#geospatial-indexes-distance-multiplier) and select for instance the earth radius in miles which is 3959:
+To have the distance in a human readable unit you can use the [distanceMultiplier attribute](http://docs.mongodb.org/manual/tutorial/calculate-distances-using-spherical-geometry-with-2d-geospatial-indexes/#geospatial-indexes-distance-multiplier) and select for instance the earth radius in miles which is 3959.
+This will show all distances in miles:

     > db.runCommand({geoNear: "locations", near: [-122.3937, 37.7955], num: 10, spherical:true,
     distanceMultiplier: 3959})